thekateblock/CommEssayPilot/CEP_summary.md

 ### PART B. Means of communal value ratings by condition

-Note that condition only has a significant effect on importance and marginal effect on beneficial.
-No effect on how satisfying values feel.
+Note that condition only has a significant effect on importance and on beneficial.
+No effect on how satisfying communal values feel.

 | Condition\_TXT |  comm\_imp|  comm\_Sat|  comm\_Ben|
 |:---------------|----------:|----------:|----------:|